weellu/kpRevScript/README.md

 # kpRevScript
-TampereMonkey script to add a link to karttapaikka
+TamperMonkey script to add a link to karttapaikka to review page